Should you keep chickens and raccoons in your area, you have every reason to worry about them. So, do raccoons eat chickens?

 You will have to make sure that your dog is vaccinated against rabies since raccoons are known carriers.

-If you have been asking yourself whether or not raccoons eat chickens, you are now answered.
-They eat chickens and can be a big threat to your backyard flock.
+You are now answered if you have been asking yourself whether or not raccoons eat chickens.
+Raccoons eat chickens and can be a big threat to your backyard flock.
 You can follow our tips to keep your birds safe from raccoon attacks.